elipousson/presentations/2016-06-28-explore-101-writing.md

 Note:

-Lepore: "If you don’t make an outline, you might as well throw your fish back into the water, guts and all."
+Lepore: "If you don't make an outline, you might as well throw your fish back into the water, guts and all."

 Stories can be organized in different ways: